cosmos/cosmos/FAQ.md

 We can accomodate other PoS consensus mechanisms as long as they have a very clean and consise light-client verification protocol.
 Or, even Tendermint might upgrade to support additional features.
-It will be up to the Atom Foundation and the Atom governance to decide whether to support them.
+It will be up to the Cosmos Foundation and the Cosmos governance to decide whether to support them.
 It isn't necessary if there can be adapter zones.
 That's what a Bitcoin peg zone is -- an adapter zone to sit between PoW and Tendermint.

-- **What is the maximum number of nodes in Atom?
+- **What is the maximum number of nodes in Cosmos?
 Does each zone or hub have their own nodes?**

 Yes.
 Each zone has its own nodes, we don't re-use public keys (yet, though we